CoDIS-Lab/MAP-Mapper/README.md

 &emsp; pip install /home/<user>/Downloads/GDAL-3.4.1-cp38-cp38-manylinux_2_5_x86_64.manylinux1_x86_64.whl <br>
 &emsp; pip install gdal-utils <br>

 Finally, you must specify where the proj.db file is.
-If using anaconda this is likely to be in th share folder of the MAP-Mapper environment. <br>
+If using anaconda this is likely to be in the shared folder of the MAP-Mapper environment. <br>
 Navigate to run.py and change the environment variable to match this path. <br><br>
 For example: <br>
 &emsp; os.environ['PROJ_LIB'] = '/home/user/anaconda3/envs/map-mapper/share/proj'